eklimcz-zz/ID-Reference-Material/README.md

 ID Reference Material
 =========

-This is a repository of reference materials for ID course IXD526
+This is a repository of reference material for course IDX526